Country guides

 Things to do in Ecuador

-As a travel destination, Ecuador is most famous for its ecological wealth.
-Indeed, the country's most notable tourist attraction is the Galapagos island chain, once the scientific playground of Charles Darwin.
-On this small archipelago of volcanic islands, weird and wonderful animals like the giant tortoise and marine iguana can be observed.
-Tourism on the Galapagos is strictly controlled to preserve the famous eco-system.
+Ecuador is most famous for its ecological wealth, with the country's most notable tourist attraction being the pristine Galapagos island chain.
+Once the scientific playground of Charles Darwin, this small, ruggedly beautiful archipelago of volcanic islands and striking animals such as the giant tortoise and marine iguana is a must for nature lovers from around the world.
+Tourism on the archipelago is strictly controlled, however, to preserve the famous eco-system.

 Other breathtaking natural wonders in Ecuador include the many volcanoes, particularly Cotopaxi, which is one of the highest active volcanoes in the world, and home to one of the few equatorial glaciers in the world.
 The Amazon rainforest attracts many adventurous travellers, with the town of Tena the most common launching point for jungle treks.
-Nature lovers will appreciate the Cuyabeno Wildlife Reserve as well.
-It lies in the Andean foothills.
+Nature lovers will also appreciate the Cuyabeno Wildlife Reserve, which lies in the Andean foothills.

 Those wanting to experience the scenic Ecuadorian coastline should to head to the southern coast, where numerous picturesque beach resorts can be found.
 The most popular of these is the pretty town of Montanita.

-The capital, Quito, is the transport hub of the country and attracts tourists in its own right, thanks to its colonial architecture, colourful markets, and Cotopaxi looming in the background.
-Cuenca is also a very attractive town and a hotspot on Ecuador's tourist circuit.
+The capital, Quito, is the transport hub of the country and attracts tourists in its own right, thanks to its colonial architecture, colourful markets and Cotopaxi looming in the background.
+Cuenca is another very attractive town and a hotspot on Ecuador's tourist circuit.

 Ecuador travel info